National Museum of Art, Osaka: NMAO collections

 The NMAO collection of about 8,000 works by Japanese and overseas artists predominantly from 1945 onwards is Japan's largest collection of contemporary art.
-The collection is displayed in fascinating thematic exhibitions that change several times a year, providing an introduction to the important artists and works essential for an understanding of contemporary art.
+The collection is displayed in thematic exhibitions that change several times a year, providing an introduction to the important artists and works essential for an understanding of contemporary art.

 Pelli's building

 The museum structure is itself an example of the modern architect's art.
-The present museum was designed by international architect César Pelli.
+The present museum was designed by the Argentine architect César Pelli.
 Most of the museum facilities are located underground, next to the Osaka Science Museum.
 Pelli suggested that the externally visible design structure represents waving reeds in the wind.

 The entrance, auditorium, restaurant and the museum shop are located just beneath ground level, with exhibits and storage facilities on the next two floors beneath.
 Collection exhibitions are held mainly on the 2nd basement level, with special and co-organized exhibitions held on the 3rd basement level.